 - Students must consult with their academic counselors and subject-area Department Chairpersons prior to registration to ensure that the class is acceptable.
 Classes taken from other institutions may not be compatible with the SFHS curriculum; students assume the risk and responsibility for these discrepancies. - The required courses for graduation in English, Theology, Social Studies, and P.E. must be taken at SFHS. - Courses may be taken to remediate a grade of D or F with prior approval from the counselor.
 The course must be UC-approved.
 The student is responsible for ensuring that an official transcript is sent to SFHS, and the course will be included on the St. Francis transcript, credits will be applied, and the new grade will be factored into the grade point average calculations.
-The original grade will remain on the transcript and will only be removed from grade point average calculations if the new course bears the same title. - Approved high school classes taken at WCEA/WASC accredited high schools other than St. Francis will be recorded on the student's transcript and included in the GPA calculations. - Honors points for GPA calculations will be given only if the same course is also offered at St. Francis. - No courses taken prior to the fall semester of the freshman year will be posted on a student's transcript. - Community college courses will not be placed on the SFHS transcript.
-Students will be responsible for sending community college transcripts to colleges to which they apply in their senior year.
+The original grade will remain on the transcript and will only be removed from grade point average calculations if the new course bears the same title. - Approved high school classes taken at WCEA/WASC accredited high schools other than St. Francis will be recorded on the student's transcript and included in the GPA calculations.

+- Honors points for GPA calculations will be given only if the same course is also offered at St. Francis. - No courses taken prior to the fall semester of the freshman year will be posted on a student's transcript. - High school courses taken through an online provider and community college courses will not be placed on the SFHS transcript.
+Students will be responsible for reporting these courses on college applications and sending community college transcripts or other high school transcripts to colleges to which they apply in their senior year.

-Concurrent Enrollment Policy
+Dual Enrollment Policy